definitelynotstarlord/SlowHeim/README.md

 - This modpack was tested primarily on a 12th Gen i7-12700F, 4070ti, 48GB memory, and a Kingston SNV2S1000G with max graphics setting, and it runs perfectly fine.
 My kids played on older i7/i5s with an RTX 2060 and 16/32GB of memory and slightly lower graphics settings, and not a single issue either
 - Memory consumption issues can be a thing
   - Disable CustomAudio and Lord of the Rings Music to lower memory usage 7-8GB.
 You must disable both
+- Remove/disable RenderLimits for a small boost to FPS
 - Poor performance
   - Though terraforming is restricted, excessive flattening can cause lag
   - Use `F2` to monitor your instances and stay as low as you can.
 Anything over 10,000 is definitely going to be a bad time